For a food bank service area map click HERE.

 Louisville, KY 40228

 The Freestore Foodbank is dedicated to providing food and services, creating stability and furthering self-reliance for people in crisis.
 Founded in 1971, the Freestore has grown to serve 20 counties in Ohio, Kentucky, and Indiana, including Dearborn, Ohio, and Switzerland Counties.
 The Freestore Foodbank is a trusted partner to more than 275 nonprofit partner agencies, through which it distributes over 19 million meals and other products to more than 300,000 individuals annually.
 By providing emergency food distribution, the Freestore Foodbank responds to the issue of poverty and food insecurity in our community and provides an array of services (emergency clothing, housing services, food stamps assistance, Medicaid outreach and others) aimed at creating self-reliance.

 - Cincinnati COOKS! – A free, 10-week culinary training program that prepares low income, at-risk individuals for employment in the food service industry.

-- Kids Café - Serves more than 8,400 hot, after-school meals to students each month.
+- Kids Café – Serves more than 115,000 after-school meals annually to children in need.